aquarium and pond answers, information, articles, resources

 SALTWATER FISH

-A saltwater (marine) fish in water with a slightly higher salt level will devote more molecular energy to osmoregulation; following this logic, if a fish is suffering from stress lowering the salt level will help the fish to recover.
 Lowering the salt level (salinity) will reduce osmotic pressure within the fish allowing it to allocate more of its molecular energy to its immune system, this will help stop the stressed fish from becoming sick and can be used to treat fish that are sick.

-This method of lowering the specific gravity (salt content) in saltwater to fight disease should not be taken too far.
-I have heard of persons being told to keep their marine aquariums at a specific gravity of 1.012 to prevent of fight disease, however this is TOO LOW.
+I have heard of persons being told to keep their marine aquariums at a specific gravity of 1.012 to prevent or fight disease, however this is TOO LOW.
 At his specific gravity (salinity), the marine fish will not have proper osmotic function (remember, marine fish drink the water around them and at this salt level they will not get the fluids and minerals being pulled properly through their bodies which can result in water retention and MUCH worse).
-The general specific gravity in marine aquariums should be around 1.019 to 1.022 for fish and around 1.022 to 1.025 for reef.

 Be careful when lowering salinity as marine fish can generally only handle about 2 degrees of salt change per day (example; 1.025 to 1.023).